Skip naar de inhoud

 Am I really dead if I am a donor?

 Yes.
-Organs and tissues are only removed once doctors are 100 percent certain that someone has died.
+Organs and tissues are only removed once doctors are 100 percent certain that a person has died.
 The determination of death is carried out according to strict rules and by multiple doctors.

 Do the donor's next of kin receive support during the donation process?